manupanu/dotfiles/README.md

 - **Cross-Platform**: Works on Windows (`winget`), macOS (`brew`), and Linux (`apt`).
 - **One-Command Bootstrap**: Easy setup scripts for Unix and Windows.
+- **Dry Run Support**: Preview changes with `--dry-run` or `-d`.
 - **Modular Design**: Every configuration is a self-contained folder in the `modules/` directory.
+- **Performance Optimized**:
+  - Batched package installation across all modules.
+  - Efficient package existence checks for all platforms.
 - **Intelligent Linking**:
   - Automatic backup of existing files (appends `.bak`).
   - Creates parent directories automatically.
-  - Supports hostname-specific overrides with fallbacks.
+  - Supports platform and hostname-specific overrides with fallbacks.
 - **Conditional Loading**: Filter entire modules based on platform or hostname.

 ## Project Structure